 For the full recipe and instructions, just scroll down to the recipe card 🙂

-- Flour: Just regular All-Purpose flour here, but we’ll sift it first for an extra fine crumb.
+- Flour mixture: Just regular all-purpose flour here, but we’ll sift it first for an extra fine crumb.

 - Sugar: Regular granulated sugar works, but my favorite is Baker’s Sugar which is easy to find in most well-stocked grocery stores.

-- Powdered Sugar: Just a half cup sifted, to work out any lumps for the lemon glaze that goes over the top.
+- Confectioners Sugar: Just a half cup sifted, to work out any lumps for the lemon glaze that goes over the top.
+Also known as “powdered sugar”.

-- Butter: Unsalted is best, and softened, which is done by leaving it on the kitchen counter for about 45 minutes to make it easy to whip with an electric mixer.
+- Butter: Unsalted butter, room temperature, which is done by leaving it on the kitchen counter for 30-45 minutes to make it easy to whip with an electric mixer for best results.

-- Fresh Lemon: We’ll use some juice and zest for the inside and the top, both add wonderful citrus flavor to this recipe.
+- Fresh Lemons: We’ll use some juice and zest for the inside and the top, both add wonderful citrus flavor to this recipe.

-Bonus points that this cookie recipe is made in just one bowl!
+Bonus points that this Shortbread Lemon cookie recipe is made in just one bowl!

 Here’s all you do:

-- Add the butter, regular sugar, lemon juice and 1 teaspoon of the lemon zest to a medium-sized bowl.
+- Beat butter and the regular sugar with the lemon juice and one teaspoon of lemon zest into a medium-sized bowl.

-- Mix on medium high with an electric mixer until all the ingredients are incorporated and a bit fluffy, 2-3 minutes.
+- Mix on medium-high speed with an electric mixer until all the ingredients are incorporated and a bit fluffy, 2-3 minutes.

-- Add the sifted flour to the bowl and do a quick mix on low speed, just enough to have the ingredients hold together like in the photo above.
+- Add the sifted, dry ingredients to the bowl with the butter mixture and do a quick mix on medium speed… just enough to have the ingredients hold together like in the photo above.

-- Prep your baking pan, add the dough, pat it down, bake, frost with lemon icing, cool, slice and serve!
+- Prep your baking sheet, add the shortbread dough, pat it down, bake, frost with lemon icing, cool, slice …..perfect cookies!

 How to Prep the Baking Pan